 The student can take as many courses as he can handle and as many as the school approves.

 Will summer courses cost less?

 Not necessarily.
+The prices for our courses are published in our course catalog.
 Occasionally, we will run some special discounts which you can make use of.

 Once my student pays tuition, is there a cutoff time for getting a refund?